jungaretti/bacon/README.md

 # Bacon 🥓

 Bacon deploys your DNS records from simple config files.
 You can use Bacon to deploy, backup, and restore your DNS records.
-Bored already?
-Let me try again...

-Bacon is a peek into the future of DNS record management.
-It lets you codify your DNS records and deploy them with GitHub Actions.
-You can use issues, pull requests, and `git blame` to keep track of how and why your DNS records were created.
-In an emergency, you can use `git revert` to undo recent changes and fix your website.

 ![Demo of bacon deploy](https://user-images.githubusercontent.com/19893438/167231076-2f99e0ce-9ed7-40e4-9b1e-fc2fd578cd0f.gif)